-Otemachi Park Building, in December 2017.
+We have our new office at Otemachi Park Building since December 2017.

 We promoted workplace reform by relocating our office.
 As a result, we accelerated work efficiency and improved productivity.

 Free-address work environment

 Governance

 Our basic policy as an investment corporation and asset management company is not only to comply with laws and regulations, but to meet social demands as well.
 Taking care to have each employee perform his or her duties with high ethical standards and strict self-discipline raises our reputation among investors and garners the trust of the greater society.